When you see the words employee survey, do you feel your eyes rolling back into your head and an involuntary groan escape your coffee hole?

 Pulse Surveys in email help you do more with less

 But, if you have to send MORE emails asking employees to engage with MORE content, it’s going to backfire in a big way, isn’t it?

 That’s why we love, love, love embedded pulse surveys in employee emails.
 Include them at the end or beginning of a newsletter or regular email and BAM, you can collect more important data without sending more emails or bothering anyone.

 People will be glad you respected their precious inbox space, excited that you are asking for their feedback, and over-the-moon that you’ve made it so easy for them.

-Embed your pulse surveys and you’ll get employees engaged, get valuable feedback, and go down in office history as the internal communicator that finally found a fun alternative to boring, outdated and poorly executed annual surveys.
+Embed your employee pulse surveys and you’ll get employees engaged, get valuable feedback, and go down in office history as the internal communicator that finally found a fun alternative to boring, outdated and poorly executed annual surveys.

 It’s a win, win, win.